WELCOME TO THE LITTLE RED DOT!

 A small piece of history in Singapore.
 Nice flower arches, and very Japanese architectures in Singapore.

-This is still a cemetery, and do not do stupid things to disrespect the resting elders.
+This is still a cemetery, refrain from doing stupid things to disrespect the resting elders.

 TIME SENSITIVE PLACES